-Whether you have fresh blackberries or frozen, this recipe for Blackberry Ice Cream with Chocolate Shards is simple, refreshing, not-too-sweet, and something different from the usual vanilla and chocolate.
-My family loves it!!
-Chocolate optional.
+Whether you have fresh blackberries or frozen, this recipe for Blackberry Ice Cream is simple, refreshing, not-too-sweet, and something different from the usual vanilla and chocolate.
+The chocolate shards are optional but highly recommended.

 This is not a cooked or custard-style ice cream which tends to be richer (all those egg yolks) and certainly more labor-intensive.
 Please note this recipe calls for raw eggs.
 If you are uncomfortable with the idea or are immune-compromised, look for pasteurized eggs sold in some markets.